Empanada-Life/empanada-life.github.io/_posts/2019-3-9-joy-judgement.md

 Ask what there is to be grateful for.

 Joy before judgement is a powerful one-two punch.
-The opponent often falls sooner than we'd expect.
+The opponent falls sooner than we'd expect.